Technology-Community/Free-Share/README.md

 I'm [KingNNT](https://www.facebook.com/Kinggg.NNT)

-Everything is Free with me.
+My slogan is "Everything is Free".

 If you need more, you can:
  - Join [Discord](https://discord.gg/sXFnxCa).